 Digital nomads are very active on Instagram, they post photos from all destinations they visit.
 Make sure that your workspace will be recognizable on photos, every touchpoint must support your brand.

 Coming back to traveling/on workation employees, sometimes a private office is the best solution.
 If something unexpected or urgent happens, they can handle it while the family is enjoying their day, however, a desk at the open space, a meeting room, and a phone booth will do as well.

 With all their flexibility, creativity, trendy design solutions, and affordable prices, coworking spaces become preferred choices for event hosting companies.
-If they need something smaller than a conference hall, you can offer them your event space, which is flexible enough to become more inline with event guests' preferences and acquire necessary unique characteristics.
-What's more, coworking space staff is always friendly and ready to help, which contributes to the event's success.
+If they need something smaller than a conference hall, you can offer them your event space, which is flexible enough to become more in line with event guests' preferences and acquire necessary unique characteristics.
+What's more, the coworking space staff is always friendly and ready to help, which contributes to the event's success.

 All of us have our personal missions but most active community members join something bigger and perform social missions as well.
 If you are ready to support a charity organization, you need to be ready for tight budgets that change from year to year.
-You will need to reduce or expand the space they occupy showing the utmost flexibility and allowing a non-profit stay focused on making greater impact in their sphere.
+You will need to reduce or expand the space they occupy showing the utmost flexibility and allowing a non-profit stay focused on making a greater impact in their sphere.